jrh-dev/PHSGeo/README.md

-# PHSGeo - Helper package to install geospatial packages
+# PHSGeo - Helper to install R geospatial packages

 This package helps with the installation of geospatial packages;